 The Indian military is looking for alternative options for equipping its air force in the event that a joint fifth-generation fighter design program with Russia will not succeed.
 This was reported yesterday by the Times of India, citing a source in the Ministry of Defense of India.
 The “leakage” most likely indicates the intention of the Indian partners to achieve the most favorable conditions for themselves.

-An anonymous interlocutor of Times of India in the national ministry of defense said that the agency is analyzing the possibility of acquiring a middle class fighter 63 in addition to 126 of the same machines, the purchase of which is stipulated by the conditions of an international tender currently underway.
-At this step, the local military will go if the two key defense programs fail to execute in a specified time.
-This is the development of the fifth-generation Russian-Indian fighter PAK-FA (a promising aviation complex of front-line aviation) and the launch into mass production of the Indian light combat aircraft LCA (Light Combat Aircraft).
+An anonymous interlocutor of Times of India in the national ministry of defense said that the agency is analyzing the possibility of additionally purchasing 63 medium-class fighters in addition to 126 of the same aircraft, the purchase of which is provided for by the conditions of an international tender currently in progress.
+The local military will take such a step if two key defense programs fail to be completed in a given time.
+This is the development of the fifth-generation Russian-Indian fighter PAK-FA (promising aviation front-line aviation complex) and launching in serial production of the Indian light combat aircraft LCA (Light Combat Aircraft).

 “If the deadlines of LCA Tedjas and indian-Russian unobtrusive PAK-FA are not met, we will purchase an additional batch of medium multipurpose combat aircraft (MMRCA, Medium Multi-Role Combat Aircraft) to maintain the combat capability of the Indian Air Force,” the newspaper quoted its source. .
 It is noteworthy that the three mentioned aircraft belong to different classes, therefore, they cannot technically serve as a full replacement for each other.
 What unites these machines, perhaps, is only that large financial interests, both Indian and foreign, revolve around each of them.